 To facilitate comparison across actual measurement temperatures, additional generalized additive models were fit to the data.
 For T. pseudonana, C. ICEMDV, C. priscuii, C. malina, C. reinhardtii, and C. vulgaris, replicate cultures of the strain were grown at the same temperatures.
 Therefore, the GAMs generated for these strains encompass a different temperature range but are represented by the same summary statistics (Table 4).
 Conversely, the polar diatom F. cylindrus was cultured at both 0 and 6°C. Thus, separate models were fit for each F. cylindrus culture to account for possible physiological differences resulting from the distinct growth conditions.

 The smoothing term was significant for both F. cylindrus cultures (0°C F = 4.46, p = 0.00827; 6°C F = 3.42, p = 0.0279).
-However, while the model accounted for 73.4% of the deviance in the damping response of F. cylindrus grown at 0°C (adjusted R2 = 0.609), it only accounted for 65.1% (adjusted R2 = 0.509) in F. cylindrus grown at 6°C (Table 4).
+However, while the GAM model accounted for 73.4% of the deviance in the damping response of F. cylindrus grown at 0°C (adjusted R2 = 0.609), it only accounted for 65.1% (adjusted R2 = 0.509) in F. cylindrus grown at 6°C (Table 4).

 Table 4: Summary statistics by phytoplankton strain of GAM models using the restricted maximum likelihood method to model the response of the damping of S-State-induced chlorophyll fluorescence oscillations to the predictors of measurement temperature (°C) and the effective light level (µmol photons m-2s-1).